BEST BUDGET CAMERAS FOR FILMMAKING

 - Professional cinema cameras

-The Canon 80D [Affiliate Link] is an excellent DSLR that offers a useful articulating screen and fast, precise autofocus in live view mode, making it great for video shooters.
+The Canon 80D [Amazon Affiliate Link] is an excellent DSLR that offers a useful articulating screen and fast, precise autofocus in live view mode, making it great for video shooters.
 The colours look great, too.

-The 90D [Affiliate Link] is the newer model, offering upgrades such as a higher-resolution sensor and a new electronic shutter/faster shutter speed (up to 1/16,000 second).
+The 90D [Amazon Affiliate Link] is the newer model, offering upgrades such as a higher-resolution sensor and a new electronic shutter/faster shutter speed (up to 1/16,000 second).
 For reference, here is an example video shot on the 90D:

-The Canon EOS Rebel T7i [Affiliate Link] is another DSLR appropriate for filmmaking.
+The Canon EOS Rebel T7i [Amazon Affiliate Link] is another DSLR appropriate for filmmaking.
 If you purchase it as a kit, you can get a tripod, filters and other useful accessories included with it.
 It shoots HD 1080p video at 60fps and offers an HDR mode.

 Arguably superior image quality to Canon DSLRs – Blackmagic Pocket Cinema Camera